Getting Started with Kavi Software

 See Also envelope header, mail transfer agent, Return-Path.

-A field in an email envelope header that stores the fully qualified domain name (or IP address) of the MUA from which the email originated.
-Since the information in this field is added automatically, it does not necessarily match the 'From' and 'Reply-To' fields (which can be set by the user).
+A field in an email envelope header that stores the fully qualified domain name (or IP address) of the MUA from which the email originated and frequently includes the sender's username.
+Since Return-Path is added automatically by receiving mail hosts, it more reliably identifies the actual originating sender, since the 'From' and 'Reply-To' fields can be set by the user.
+It also shows the path that the email took from host-to-host, including a timestamp for each transfer, so it provides information that is useful in troubleshooting email delivery issues.

-See Also envelope header, Reply-To, mail user agent.
+See Also envelope header, envelope sender, Reply-To, mail user agent.

 See Also role cache.